-- o Contributed to class discussions - o Contributions indicated preparation for class - o Positive direction demonstrated most of the time

-• 40% to 50% - Poor contribution

-- o Contributed to class discussions infrequently - o Contributions give little indication of preparation for class - o Did not aid in developing a positive classroom atmosphere

-• less than 40% - Unsatisfactory contribution
+- o Contributed to class discussions - o Contributions indicated preparation for class - o Positive direction demonstrated most of the time - 40% to 50% Poor contribution - o Contributed to class discussions infrequently - o Contributions give little indication of preparation for class - o Did not aid in developing a positive classroom atmosphere - less than 40% Unsatisfactory contribution - Rarely contributed to class discussions - o Gave no indication of preparation for class - o Actively inhibited or impeded the course of class discussions

-- o Rarely contributed to class discussions - o Gave no indication of preparation for class - o Actively inhibited or impeded the course of class discussions - PLEASE NOTE: Participation marks must be earned.
+• PLEASE NOTE: Participation marks must be earned.
 They are not negotiable, however it is important that you understand why you get the mark that you do, so I am always available to discuss matters like this.
-You should seek feedback on how you are doing at least once during the term.
-You are encouraged to seek feedback multiple times during the term.
+You are expected to seek feedback on how you are doing at least once during the term.
+If you wish to have more frequent feedback, please let me know.